Back To Top

 History of Princess Elizabeth Public School

-The present school structure with the exception of the school gymnasium was erected in 1949.
-Princess Elizabeth Public School was one of six elementary schools operated in Crowland Township by the Crowland Township Board of Education : Area one.
+The present school structure with the exception of the school gymnasium, was erected in 1949.
+Princess Elizabeth Public School was one of six elementary schools operated in Crowland Township by the Crowland Township Board of Education: Area Two.

 The addition of a gymnasium in the early 1960's allowed conversion of the existing gymnasium into the present library resource area .